 When does Confirmation take place?

 Confirmation for eighth graders is usually scheduled in March or April, but may change to allow a bishop to preside.
-Please see your schedule received in class for the exact date.
+Please contact the Parish Center at (440) 333-2133 for the exact date.

 Who can be my child's sponsor for Confirmation?

 Every person being confirmed must have a sponsor.
 To be a sponsor, you must: